PSTC/pstc-jfp/REREVISION.md

 Indeed, to have confluence under the presence of local environments, we require a parallel substitution property like Theorem 2.1 of the MetaCoq paper.
 Since we had originally carried out the proof of substitution out on paper and were unaware of the MetaCoq result at that point, this was a subtle technical detail we overlooked.
 We apologize for this and thank the reviewer for having pointed this out.
-The updated draft now explicitly mentions this detail and references the MetaCoq paper.
+The updated draft now explicitly mentions this and references the MetaCoq paper in Section 3.1.

 > > For Lem.
 5.9, size variables can be negative as well to account for coinductives.